SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Obviously, this parameter can not be below 1.
 Note that a large number will rapidly slow down the application performance and can lead to memory saturation.

+.. py:data:: radiation_photon_gamma_threshold

+  :default: ``2``

+  :red:`This parameter is an attribute of particle species only (mass>0).`

+  Threshold on the photon energy for the macro-photon emission when using the radiation reaction Monte-Carlo process.
+  Under this threshold, the macro-photon from the radiation reaction Monte-Carlo process is not created but taken anyway into account in the energy balance.
+  The default value corresponds to twice the electron rest mass energy that is the required energy to decay into electron-positron pairs.

 .. py:data:: multiphoton_Breit_Wheeler